anodynos/uRequire/source/code/config/uRequireConfigMasterDefaults.coffee.md

 * @optional - setting this key is optional, unless otherwise specified.

-* @todo: this file is documentation & code. todos are part of any code!
+* @todo: this file is documentation & code. `@todo`s should be part of any code and a great chance to highlight future directions!
+Also watch out for **NOT IMPLEMENTED** features - its still v0.4.0!

-* @type The valuetypes that are valid - usually there is a lot of flexibility of the types of values you can use.
+* @type The value types that are valid - usually there is a lot of flexibility of the types of values you can use.

 * @alias usually DEPRACATED (but still supported) ones.